 Don’t send the people away.
 Do something for them yourself.
 Without sinning or falling into temptation, do whatever you can, however little.
 In the above incident, when the disciples came forward with two fish and five loaves, Jesus built on their initiative and fed over five thousand people.
 You begin; Jesus will finish.

 Youth prayer groups have been formed in many parishes throughout the world.
 The first steps towards organizing these were often taken by parents who saw the need for such spiritual gatherings for their sons and daughters.
 They did this voluntarily and without being ordered to do so.
 Now their young ones have a chance to know the joy of walking with the Lord.
 Now they have a trustworthy companion in Jesus.
 Now they do not spend their Saturday nights in undesirable places or with disreputable friends.
 These parents are examples of concerned shepherds.

-Many men and women, boys and girls, fast, and pray the Rosary for the conversion of unbelievers and sinners.
+Here is another illustration of shepherding.
+Many men and women, boys and girls, pray the Rosary, and fast on bread and water, for the conversion of unbelievers and sinners.
 These are noble and unselfish ways of helping to save countless numbers of human beings from unnecessary and prolonged darkness and pain.
 This is caring.
 This is love.
-This is another illustration of shepherding.
+This is compassion.

 The Good Shepherd

 “I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 He who is a hireling and not a shepherd, whose own the sheep are not, sees the wolf coming and leaves the sheep and flees; and the wolf snatches them and scatters them.
 He flees because he is a hireling and cares nothing for the sheep.”
 (Jn 10:11–13, RSV)